Kenilworth girl group wows X Factor judges

 Rachel described the long process the group had been through to reach where they are now.

 She said: “We actually had to fly to Dublin for the judges’ auditions.
-It was a lot of fun, and we got three yes votes.
+It was a lot of fun, and we got four yes votes.

 “After that we got a letter saying we’re invited to the X Factor HQ for boot camp.